adrienZ/zigzag-cms/api/articles/2020-02-01-time-saving-css-techniques-to-create-responsive-images.md

 By performance, I mean load times.
 A big hero image can ruin it and make your page feel slow, especially on mobile.

-Did you know that in [modern browsers](https://caniuse.com/#feat=srcset)you can change an image source depending on your page width?
+Did you know that in [modern browsers](https://caniuse.com/#feat=srcset) you can change an image source depending on your page width?
 That’s what `srcset` is made for!

 You can combine them with the HTML 5 `<picture>` tag, which gracefully degrades with an `<img>`.